Unified Water Study: Long Island Sound Embayment Research

 The Long Island Sound Funders Collaborative initiated this Sound-wide study after creating the first Long Island Sound Report Card in 2015 and finding a scarcity of comparable data for our bays and harbors.
-Save the Sound was selected to design and coordinate the study, working in collaboration with science advisors, other monitoring groups, and regulatory agencies (EPA, CTDEEP, NYSDEC, NYCDEP).
+Save the Sound was selected to design and coordinate the study, working in collaboration with science advisors, other monitoring groups, and regulatory agencies (EPA, CTDEEP, NYSDEC, NYCDEP, NEIWPCC-IEC).

 The resulting Unified Water Study (UWS) is designed to measure human impact on, and the relative health of, the bays and harbors of Long Island Sound.
 The findings will further our understanding of the Sound and inform and support our actions to preserve and protect it.

 UWS measures dissolved oxygen, chlorophyll a, temperature, salinity, macrophytes and water clarity.

 In the Huntington-Northport Bay Complex CCE also measures continuous dissolved oxygen, qualitative and quantitative macrophytes, ammonia, nitrite, nitrate, total dissolved nitrogen, and orthophosphate using a combination of data loggers, camera surveys, and water sampling.

 Monitoring in the Huntington-Northport Bay Complex is made possible by the The United States Environmental Protection Agency – Long Island Sound Study, Long Island Sound Funders Collaborative, New York Community Bank Foundation, and the Jeniam Foundation.

 UWS station locations selected (25) for inclusion in the Monitoring Program for the Huntington-Northport Bay Complex

 For more information on the Unified Water Study including available data please see the program homepage.